 I’ve been called many things in my life and rightfully so by most accounts.
 I’ve been labeled incorrigible, wicked, mischievous, trouble/troublesome, wild, “touched” (in the head), “not right”, shameless, “crazy as hell”, “the HR Nightmare”, and so forth and so on.
-My personal favorite is the description a teacher made in reference to me in the Teachers’ Lounge (so I was told): “The most predictable thing about Kenny Davis is that he’s unpredictable”.

 That being said, I’m about to contradict myself by introducing a new theme to my blog series, which I’ll call, “Church Tales”.
 And ain’t NONE o’ them honorable enough to give you the confidence that I’m bound for that casual escalator to Heaven on the Day of Atonement.
-If anything, if I DO make it (and by the skin of my teeth), I’ll enter The Pearly Gates desperately rollerskating uphill.
+If anything, if I DO make it (and by the skin of my teeth), I’ll enter The Pearly Gates, desperately roller skating uphill.
 On mud.
 With 5 wheels missing.
 Backwards.

 Let’s begin, shall we?